JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-service-provider/graph-sysdig.md

 ## Requirements

-- Aquasec uses generated API keys that consist of a key and secret value to authenticate calls to their API.
+- Sysdig supports an API Token credential.
+You must have a Administrator user account.
-- JupiterOne requires an API key, secret, and the Account ID in order to make the necessary API calls.
-You must have a user with sufficient permissions in Aquasec to generate an API key to get this information.
+- JupiterOne requires a Sysdig account API token.
+You need permission to create a user in Sysdig that will be used to obtain the API key.
 - You must have permission in JupiterOne to install new integrations.

 ## Support